scato/serializer/doc/AdvancedUsage.md

 Custom Factories
 ----------------

 Converters and filters allow you to do almost anything.
-There are some edge cases, however, that require you to write a custom factory.
+There are some cases, however, that require you to write a custom factory.

 For example, if you want to limit the recursion depth, you would first write your own Navigator decorator: